Horziox/ftn-client/README.md

 })()
 ```

-*A more detailed example in javascript is present in the examples folder*
+*More detailed examples in javascript are presents in the examples folder*

 ## Documentation
 Documentation available soon...